 Roger Ekirch was born in Washington, D.C.
 He graduated cum laude with highest distinction in His most recent book, American Sanctuary: Mutiny, Martyrdom, and National Identity in the Age of Revolution, history from Dartmouth College in 1972.
 Obtaining his M.A. and Ph.D. degrees from Johns Hopkins University, he arrived at Virginia Tech in 1977.
 He and his family make their home on Sugarloaf Mountain in Roanoke County.

-All American Speakers is a speakers bureau and booking agency providing information on booking A. Roger Ekirch for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on A. Roger Ekirch speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking A. Roger Ekirch for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on A. Roger Ekirch speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for A. Roger Ekirch, an inspirational motivational speaker. bio for A. Roger Ekirch agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents A. Roger Ekirch